Review of the Screenwriting MasterClass

 • There aren’t any real examples of great scripts in the course.
 So different writing styles for storytelling are not at all considered.
 He is quite repetitive in his approach.

-• More clips from his own movies could have been taken as practical examples.
+• More clips from his own movies could have been taken as practical examples to teach screenwriting effectively.

 All in all, you must take this course even if you know how to pen a script.
-You might get some new ideas.
-As for beginners, a little bit of study about formats of screenwriting will do.
-You can download some great scripts from IMSDB to read for free and then join this course.
+You might get some new ideas and personalize your writing style.
+As for beginners, a little bit of study about the formats of screenwriting will do.
+You can download some great scripts from IMSDB to read for free and then join this course to learn to write a professional screenplay.

 2. Dramatic Writing course by David Mamet